darkmaster420/AIOgames/docs/AUTHENTICATION.md

 If you encounter issues:
 1. Check the troubleshooting section above
-2. Verify your `.env.local` configuration
+2. Verify your `.env` configuration
 3. Test your MongoDB Atlas connection
 4. Review the console for error messages
 5. Check the MongoDB Atlas logs in the Atlas dashboard